Home » Food tips » Food storage » Expert Tips To Make Your Summer Berries Last

 Storing Berries

-For maximum shelf life, berries should be dried thoroughly and stored in cool, dark places.
+For maximum shelf life, fruits should be properly stored.
+Berries should be dried thoroughly and stored in cool, dark places.
 A fridge or freezer works best.
 After washing, rinsing, and draining your berries, lay them on a clean towel and let them air dry.

 Refrigerator